David Ludwig (composer): Education

 Ludwig attended Oberlin College for his undergraduate degree, originally intending to take a degree in art history, but eventually taking a music degree.
 His teachers included Richard Hoffmann.
 He spent one year studying at the University of Vienna.
 After that, he received his M.M. from the Manhattan School of Music.
-He completed additional post-graduate work at the Curtis Institute of Music with Richard Danielpour, Jennifer Higdon, and Ned Rorem, and at the Juilliard School with John Corigliano.
+He completed additional post-graduate work at the Curtis Institute of Music with Richard Danielpour, and Ned Rorem, and at the Juilliard School with John Corigliano.
 He received his PhD from the University of Pennsylvania, where he was the George Crumb Fellow, with his "Sonata for Violin and Piano" as his dissertation.

 Awards

+Ludwig won the 2026 Guggenheim Fellowship and was inducted into the Philadelphia Music Alliance "Walk of Fame" in 2025.
 In 2023 Ludwig was given the award in music by the American Academy of Arts and Letters.
 In 2022, he was awarded the Chamber Music Society of Lincoln Center Stoeger Prize for outstanding contributions to Chamber Music.
 In 2016, Ludwig won the A.I. du Pont Award for his "significant contribution to contemporary classical music" and in 2018 received the 2018 Pew Center for Arts & Heritage Fellowship in the Arts.
 Ludwig was a winner of the First Music Award, a two-time recipient of the Independence Foundation Fellowship, a Theodore Presser Foundation Career Grant, and awards from New Music USA, the American Composers Forum, the American Music Center, Detroit Chamber Winds, and the National Endowment for the Arts.
 Choral Arts Philadelphia honored Ludwig as a City Cultural Leader in 2009.